 This book is a vital time capsule because, while facts can answer questions, only the emotion of recounted experience can satisfy and, more importantly, teach from them.
 Fried writes: ‘If knowledge only addresses the mind, it is easily forgotten.
 It must also reach the heart, where it can awaken emotional learning.’

 The lessons of the Holocaust are ones that cannot be forgotten, that have to reach, be planted and grow in the heart of each generation and Fried identifies schools as the place where these seeds are most fruitfully sewn.

 But how can a book with this intensity and emotional weight be used in schools, especially primaries?
-It’s not a text to sit in a book corner or to be handed over to a child.
+Questions I Am Asked About the Holocaust is not a text to sit in a book corner or to be handed over to a child.
 Not only because it presupposes a level of knowledge about what the Holocaust was but also because it is too intense an experience to read more than a question or two at a time – indeed, it seems almost disrespectful to skim too far or too fast in one go.

 However, it can still hold a valuable place within a curriculum and could be a rich resource for an UKS2 teacher delivering a unit around the Holocaust or World War Two.
 In this instance, the book could be used to answer questions the children come up with using first-hand stories, rather than sterile, decontextualised facts.